 A Cape Tribulation day tour is something you must add to your Tropical North Queensland holiday.
 Amazing natural beauty and destinations, ancient rainforest flora and fauna, wide rivers and sandy beaches, are just the beginning.
-This is a full, fun adventure day tour which departs daily from Cairns or Port Douglas.
+Our full, fun adventure day tour departs from Cairns or Port Douglas.
 Travel is in a comfortable, air-conditioned coach and commentary is provided by friendly, knowledgeable guides who are committed to your satisfaction.
 Whether you’re a youth traveler, flying solo or visiting with your spouse and/or friends, with or without children, this destination and tour has something for everyone.
 Our Cape Tribulation day tour takes a maximum of 21 guests, no minimum number for departure.

 From Cairns it’s a stunning coastal drive, hugging the mountains and overlooking the Coral Sea.
 This road is also known as the Great Barrier Reef Drive.